vipickering/vincentp/website/_posts/2013-10-24-my-front-end-development-process-start-to-finish.md

 ## There Is No Spoon

-A question I am asked quite frequently is: <q>What framework do you use, and what would you recommend?</q>
+A question I am asked quite frequently is:

+> What framework do you use, and what would you recommend?

-My answer is something most developers aren't ready to hear: <q>Why would you use a framework for a one-off website?</q>
+My answer is something most developers aren't ready to hear:

+> Why would you use a framework for a one-off website?

-The reply from the developer then follows the format of: <q>I don't just use it for one website, I use it for all my websites!</q>
+The reply from the developer then follows the format of:

+> I don't just use it for one website, I use it for all my websites!

-To which I would always respond: <q>How can you make decisions on the approach before understanding the project?</q>
+To which I would always respond:

+> How can you make decisions on the approach before understanding the project?

 At this point, the developer usually thinks I am being awkward and wonders off, which is certainly not the case, more often than not they missed the point I have been making.